spaspalakis/jotne-server/README.md

 --path # Path of the image you want to upload
 --search # Pattern you want to search

+For example
+## Blockquotes
-For example python3 main.py --post --path ./images/goats_2_fr0050.jpg
+python3 main.py --post --path ./images/goats_2_fr0050.jpg